https://invisible-island.net/ncurses/man/

 o NULL for missing integer or string variables

-Use the -q option to show the distinction between absent and cancelled
+Use the -q option to show the distinction between absent and canceled

 capabilities.